kccjay/pridicament_park/README.md

 1. You must type your name first on the python shell to active the game

 ##Goal
-  1. COLLECT ALL OF THE COINS TO WIN AND YES THE BIG YELLOW BLOCK IS 'THE END'
+  1. COLLECT ALL OF THE GOOD COINS AND LEAVE THE BAD COINS ALONE TO WIN AND YES THE BIG YELLOW BLOCK IS 'THE END'
   2. DON'T GET STUCK
   3. FIND 'THE PATH'